This level of control means that one bad setting can break Chrome. Or worse, malware can take over your whole browser.

 When you do this, your browser won’t be fully reset.
-Your default search engine will be reverted to Google; your tab, new tab, and homepage preferences will be reset; and your pinned tabs will be deleted.
-You’ll also lose all your content settings; stored website data, including cookies; and all themes and extensions.
+Your default search engine will be reverted to Google.
+Your tab, new tab, and homepage preferences will all go back to the defaults.
+You’ll also lose all your content settings like stored website data, cookies, themes, and extensions.
 Your user data will remain intact, however.

 Chrome Cleanup on iOS